swlaschin/fsharpforfunandprofit.com/_posts/2015-12-05-13-ways-of-looking-at-a-turtle.md

     let mailboxProc = MailboxProcessor.Start(fun inbox ->
         let rec loop turtleState = async {
-            // read a command message from teh queue let! command = inbox.Receive()
+            // read a command message from the queue let! command = inbox.Receive()
             // create a new state from handling the message let newState =